StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/records/field_values/copy.md

 - downloadLink
 - `string`
 - The download link for the file.
 This will only be returned if the `storageLocation` is not `Internal`.

+---

+- quickEditLink
+- `string`
+- The quick edit link for the file.
+This will only be returned if the `storageLocation` is not `Internal`.

 {% /table %}